gvwilson/thirdbit/_posts/2018/04/2018-04-12-notional-machine-for-python.md

 it's a competent practitioner's mental representation of how programs in a particular language are executed, which sounds like a mental model–except Mark tells me it's not.
-Semantics aside,
+That leaves me wondering if the term is like "computational thinking", i.e., everyone agrees it's important but no-one agrees what it means.

-I thought that writing down my notional machine for Python might help clarify discussion.
+I thought that writing down my notional machine for Python might help clarify discussion (or at least my thinking).
-(I'm leaving out modules and objects until I know if I'm on the right track.)
+I'm leaving out modules and objects until I know if I'm on the right track;
+I'd be grateful for feedback.

 1. A running program has a call stack and a heap.
 1. Memory for data is always allocated from the heap.